hanskokx/hanskokx/README.md

 # Hi there, I'm Hans Kokx 👋

-- 🔭 I’m currently working on a professional certificate in Python from Google.
+- 🔭 I’m currently working on a Flutter project for a client.
 - 👯 I’m looking to collaborate on Flutter projects.
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I'm currently available for hire!